vktrsvbd/FX_and_SOCKET/README.md

 Server excludes: Server, Server_log, DBdriver, Message

-Login is through socket and the ChartStage takes data directly from database.
+Login is through the socket and the ChartStage takes data directly from database.
 The socket solution is safe.

 AutoReload is indipendent thread that keeps an eye on databse changes to pass on updates.